 Having trained many of Australia’s winemakers and viticulturists during his decade at the helm of the Wine Science at Charles Sturt University in Wagga Wagga, NSW, Brian Freeman decided to establish his own vineyards in the elevated Hilltops region.
 His venture started with Australia’s only plantings of two classic Italian-origin varieties – Rondinella and Corvina – and an intention to craft a unique, expressive savoury and complex red wine that would stand out from the crowd.

-Brian travelled to northern Italy for further inspiration and has since created ‘Fortuna’, an award-winning blend of multiple white varieties inspired by the winemakers of the Alto Adige and Friuli regions.
+Brian travelled to northern Italy for further inspiration and created ‘Fortuna’, an award-winning blend of multiple white varieties inspired by the winemakers of the Alto Adige and Friuli regions.
 His ‘Rondo’ Rosé is made using the saignée method from Rondinella grapes.
-Other wines in the Italian inspired FREEMAN portfolio are Prosecco, Sangiovese, Nebbiolo and the dual-trophy winning dessert style, Dolcino.
+Other wines in the Italian inspired FREEMAN portfolio are Prosecco, Pinot Grigio, Fiano, Sangiovese, Nebbiolo and the dual-trophy winning dessert style, Dolcino.

 Xanthe Freeman completed a bachelor of Wine Science at Charles Sturt University, following in her father’s footsteps.
 She has worked vintages in the Hunter Valley and Valpolicella where she focused closely on the differing Italian approaches to making Amarone (dried grape) wines.
 Since 2004 Xanthe has lived with her family in the Hilltops, a region she believes has immense potential.